barryosull/interfaces-workshop/README.md

 - When in local/staging/production use the real one

 ### 3. Caching and timing (Hardmode)
 The contacts list in admin is constantly getting hit with requests and it's impacting the DB (more pretending please).
-We want to cache the contact query results.
+To fix this we want to cache the contact query results.
 We don't know if Redis or a Filesytem cache is better, so implement both, and time how they perform.
 Notes:
-- Implement a cache for getting the list of contacts
 - Write a cache in both Redis and the file system
 - Make it easy to switch one version for another
 - Time how fast each cache is
 - Make it easy to enable or disable the timer
-- Cache must be cleared when a user is stored
+- Cache must be cleared when a user is stored (expect Eloquent to get in the way here)